6 Best Property Maintenance Software (2026)

 Do you only do maintenance, or do you also do construction?
 If maintenance is your whole business, a dedicated CMMS like UpKeep or Limble might be a good fit.
 But if you are a contractor who handles maintenance contracts as part of a broader business, a platform like Projul makes more sense because it covers everything in one place.

 How big is your team?
 Per-user pricing punishes growth.
 If you have 15 technicians and plan to hire more, a flat-rate platform saves you real money.
 At $45 per user per month, a team of 20 is paying $900 per month just for user access.
-Projul’s Core plan covers your whole team for $399 per month.
+Projul’s Core plan covers your whole team for one flat annual rate.
+See pricing for details.

 How important is invoicing?
 Most CMMS platforms treat invoicing as an afterthought.
 If you are billing clients for maintenance work (rather than doing in-house maintenance), you need strong invoicing tools and accounting integration.
 Projul’s invoicing and QuickBooks integration are built for this.